NChaves/ubuntu/README.md

 ```

 ---
-## 📝 Updating the Repo and Re-running the Setup Script
+## 📝 Updating the Repo and Re-running the Bundle Script

 If you've made changes to the remote repository or simply want to update your local copy of the repository and re-run the bundle script in one command, you can do the following:
 ```bash